 9.1.
 Drug administration

 (i).
-Right after co-culturing the cells in a 24-well plate, drugs are prepared in a serial dilution in culture medium to reach a desired range of concentrations based on pilot experiments (1 nM, 2.5 nM, 5 nM, 10 nM and 25 nM).
+Right after co-culturing the cells in a 24-well plate, prepare the drugs in a serial dilution in culture medium to reach a desired range of concentrations based on pilot experiments (1 nM, 2.5 nM, 5 nM, 10 nM and 25 nM).

-Note: it is important to use a non-tissue-culture treated plate, e.g. Corning Inc, #351147.
+Note: it is important to use a non-tissue-culture treated plate (see Material No.16).
 Otherwise, the cells will strongly attach to the plate and unable to form suspending spheroids.

 (ii).
 Add 1 ml of corresponding drug solutions to each well of co-cultured cells.
-The control group is treated with regular co-culture media as mentioned above.
+Treat control group with regular co-culture media as mentioned above.

 Note: MEK inhibitor is soluble in cell culture media.
 Therefore, controls are 2 l of cell culture medium.
 However, if the drug is not soluble in aqueous solution and requires solvents such as DMSO, then cell culture media with the same concentration of DMSO should be applied to the control group.